No 12 - 2020

-- Employees who perform critical functions in healthcare (in Danish language), the elderly care services or participate in initiatives targeting socially exposed citizens, and who present with mild to moderate symptoms consistent with COVID-19 may - following medical assessment by phone - be referred for COVID-19 assessment and testing, provided that their rapid return to work is deemed expedient.
+- Employees who perform critical functions in healthcare, the elderly care services or participate in initiatives targeting socially exposed citizens, and who present with mild to moderate symptoms consistent with COVID-19 may - following medical assessment by phone - be referred for COVID-19 assessment and testing, provided that their rapid return to work is deemed expedient.
 An employee may return to work once he or she has tested negative to COVID-19, despite any pertaining mild upper-airway symptoms.

 - Employees who perform particularly critical functions in other sectors may, upon recommendation from their employer and following medical assessment by phone, be referred for COVID-19 assessment and testing if their return to work is necessary to maintain functions of vital importance to society.

 The SSI has established electronic monitoring via the Danish microbiology database (MiBa).
 Data from the MiBa are used to prepare a daily monitoring report, which is published at the SSI’s website (in Danish language).
 Information about the number of deaths is collected automatically from the CPR Registry and may include persons who have died due to COVID-19 as well as persons who tested COVID-19-positive, but died from other causes.
 Therefore, the number of deaths will be assessed continually.